maxxiimo/coding-design/chp1-information-architecting.md

 ### From Paper to Browser

-**No More Exercises!** At this point it's time to start coding, and after coding my prototypes here is what I have:
+No More Exercises!
+At this point it's time to start coding, and after coding my prototypes here is what I have:

-![][Wireframe]

 ![][Laptop]

 Pretty bare-bones, but that will soon change.
+Here it is on a mobile device:

+![][Wireframe]

+I mention this to remind you to always check mobile!

 NOTE: An assumption I make is that you are a proficient enough front end coder that writing basic markup for your wireframe based on the prototypes we just developed is a no-brainer for you.
 I hope so!